 Shravan Somvar Vrat in Shravan

 Punjab, Himachal, Uttar Pradesh, Uttarakhand, Rajasthan, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand, and all of North India observe one of the most auspicious fasts, Shravan Somvar.
-The Shravan month starts in 2025 on Friday, the 11th of July.

-People follow the Purnimanta calendar in the above northern states.
+People follow the Purnimanta calendar in the northern states.
 A new month begins in these regions after Purnima, i.e. the full moon, and ends on the next Purnima or Puranmasi, from Krishna Paksha.

-States, where people follow the Amavasyant Calendar for Shravan Somvar Vrat, are as follows:
+States where people follow the Amavasyant Calendar for Shravan Somvar Vrat are as follows:

-In Gujarat, Maharashtra, Goa, Telangana, Karnataka, Tamil Nadu, and Andhra Pradesh people follow the Amavasyanta calendar.
+In Gujarat, Maharashtra, Goa, Telangana, Karnataka, Tamil Nadu, and Andhra Pradesh, people follow the Amavasyanta calendar.
 A new month starts in these southern and western states after fifteen days, i.e. from Shukla Paksha.

 Shravan begins on July 25, 2025.
 Shravan ends on August 19, 2025.
+The first Shravan Somvar Vrat starts on July 28th, 2025.

 Dates festivals/ Mahashivratri Vrat 2025